gihanb/takehome-assesment/README.md

 Here both application configuration and docker environment files will change.
 At the moment both host and port not avilable for change via commandline arguments.

-host -: is docker compose template service value and mostly it's static
+host -: Docker compose template service value and mostly it's static

-port -: port can include into commandline arguments but it's a 5432 is the general port for postgres.
+port -: port can include into commandline arguments but it's a 5432.It is general port for postgres.

 <h3> Tested Environments </h3>